apache/flink/docs/dev/table/sql/create.zh.md

 根据指定的表名创建一个表，如果同名表已经在 catalog 中存在了，则无法注册。

+### Columns

+**Physical / Regular Columns**

+Physical columns are regular columns known from databases.
+They define the names, the types, and the order of fields in the physical data.
+Thus, physical columns represent the payload that is read from and written to an external system.
+Connectors and formats use these columns (in the defined order) to configure themselves.
+Other kinds of columns can be declared between physical columns but will not influence the final physical schema.

+The following statement creates a table with only regular columns:

+{% highlight sql %}
+CREATE TABLE MyTable (
+  `user_id` BIGINT,
+  `name` STRING
+) WITH (
+  ...
+);
+{% endhighlight %}

 **Metadata Columns**

 Metadata columns are an extension to the SQL standard and allow to access connector and/or format specific